 Regardless of your favorite brewing method, here are some basic principles to keep in mind:

-Natural spring and filtered water make great coffee.
+Natural spring and mineral water make great coffee.
 We try to avoid making coffee with chemically treated water.
 If your water tastes bad, your coffee will probably taste bad too.
-Heat cold water to a gradual temperature of between 196 and 205 degrees fahrenheit (91 to 96 degrees celsius), or just prior to the water boiling.
+Heat cold water to a gradual temperature of between 195 and 205 degrees fahrenheit (91 to 96 degrees celsius), or just prior to the water boiling.

 The consistency, whether more coarsely or finely ground, will depend upon your preferred brewing method.